|

 each year.
 Because raspberry roots are very near the

-surface, do not dig the compost into the soil - this will damage
+surface, do not dig the compost into the soil, this will only damage

 the roots.
 In the absence of compost, scatter a handful of bone